Volunteering programme response to COVID-19

-Ths Scottish Government launched the new Scotland Cares campaign on 30 March to encourage people to volunteer during the COVID-19 (Coronavirus) pandemic.
+The Scottish Government launched the new Scotland Cares campaign on 30 March to encourage people to volunteer during the COVID-19 (Coronavirus) pandemic.
 After successfuly registering 76,00 people through the campaign, recruitment has been paused.
-The guidance remains to stay at home, but for those who are willing and able to volunteer please visit the Ready Scotland website where you can get information and links on how to support your community safely.
+The guidance remains to stay at home wherever possible.

 Please keep safe and follow Scottish Government guidelines to protect our communities and those working in our health and social care services.
 Thank you.

-In light of the current COVID-19 (Coronavirus) pandemic, the Volunteering in NHS Scotland Programme is adapting to meet the demands of NHS boards' volunteering programmes and prioritising response.
+In light of the current COVID-19 pandemic, the Volunteering in NHS Scotland Programme is adapting to meet the demands of NHS boards' volunteering programmes and prioritising response.
 We are also supporting Scottish Government and UK Government in the development of and information gathering for the Emergency Placement Scheme (Emergency Volunteering Leave).

 - holding meetings of the National Group for Volunteering in NHSScotland via teleconference